 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
 He is a graduate of the University of Wisconsin-River Falls.

 - Member for

-A contract offer for the incoming District 833 schools chief includes a larger salary and lacks terms that were at the center of controversy surrounding Superintendent Mark Porter's dismissal.
-The South Washington County School Board offerred Keith Jacobus a superintendent salary of $178,000 a year with modest annual raises and other terms that are standard in the field, the board's attorney said.
-Board members unanimously voted to approve the contract offer during a meeting Thursday, May 23.
+The contract for the incoming District 833 schools chief includes a larger salary and lacks terms that were at the center of controversy surrounding Superintendent Mark Porter's dismissal.
+Keith Jacobus agreed to the South Washington County School Board's contract offer, which puts his first-year superintendent salary at $178,000 and provides annual raises and other terms that are standard in the field, the board's attorney said.
+The board unanimously voted to approve the contract offer during a meeting Thursday, May 24.

 South Washington County military veterans were honored during a series of short services at area cemeteries on Memorial Day.
 Members of the St. Paul Park-based American Legion Post 98, Voiture 33 and the Cottage Grove VFW Post 8752 visited eight cemeteries on Monday to honor fallen local veterans with an Honor Guard rifle salute and by reading their names aloud and playing Taps.
 They stopped at the Mississippi River on Grey Cloud Island to lay a wreath and read the names of former local Legion members who are buried in area cemeteries and elsewhere.